MarkPearlCoZa/Blog_General/_posts/2019-07-22-Evolving-graduate-programme-for-software-developers.md

 The next adjustment was probably the biggest.
 We introduced a learning phase before graduates entered team rotations.
 The intention with the learning phase was to give graduates foundational technical skills that they would use regardless of the team they joined.

-During the learning phase graduteas would work through a series of synthetic problems under the guidance of dedicated mentors.
+During the learning phase graduates would work a collection of software engineering practices that we had identified as important to us as an organisation.
+We provided a handful of synthetic problems that the mentors could use to help their graduates learn.
 Mentors worked either as solo or co-mentors.
 We introduced the concept of "meta" mentors who were there to help new mentors figure out what mentoring meant.

-At the end of the learning phase the gradutes would participate in a "meaningful project" and them move into team rotations.
+At the end of the learning phase the graduates would participate in a "meaningful project" and them move into team rotations.

-We also adjusted the policy for team rotations so that graduates could spend between 3 and 6 months in a team instead of a fixed 3 month rotaiton.
+We also adjusted the policy for team rotations so that graduates could spend between 3 and 6 months in a team instead of a fixed 3 month rotation.
 This allowed one to stay longer in a team if you were still learning.

+### Summary of adjustments

+The learning phase while useful was chaotic.
+Not enough guidance was given to mentors on how to develop certain skills and some of them were not experienced enough to teach these skills.
+There was also no bar on what "good enough" mean.
+Some graduates spent a fairly lengthy time in the learning phase because their mentors had higher standards of what they expected than other mentors.
+The idea of meta mentors never really took off.
+Some meta mentors met up regularly with their groups, other meta mentors preferred to get involved directly with the graduates.

+Allowing varying the crew rotations created some complications on how to plan workforce planning but seemed to still be positive as graduates felt in more control of their learning journey.

 ### Summary of adjustments